ftryyln/hotel-booking-ddd-microservices/docs/entity-analysis.md

 - ✅ **Inventory Management**: Separation of Room Type (Logical) and Room Unit (Physical).
 - ✅ **Transactional Integrity**: Booking and Payment separated but linked 1-to-1.
 - ✅ **Audit Trail**: `created_at` in every table.
-- ✅ **Full CRUD Operations** ⭐ NEW: Complete management capabilities for Hotel and Room entities.
+- ✅ **Full CRUD Operations** : Complete management capabilities for Hotel and Room entities.
-- ✅ **Automated Processes** ⭐ NEW: CronJob-based auto-checkout for operational efficiency.
+- ✅ **Automated Processes** : CronJob-based auto-checkout for operational efficiency.